KipinskiPiotr/TwitchChatGames/README.md

-# FourInARow
+# TwitchChatGames
-Twitch chat bot application that lets you play Four In a Row with your viewer.
+Games that you can play with your twitch viewers!